blimmer/benlimmer.com/_posts/2015-07-22-sass-extends-slow-ember-build.md

     TreeMerger (appAndDependencies) (1)           | 355ms

 ## The solution

 Turns out that each instance of `@extends` was increasing our build time by about 3-4 seconds.
 So, if your builds are suddenly really slow, try cutting out your use of `@extends`.
 Some [would say](http://www.sitepoint.com/avoid-sass-extend/) mixins are better, anyway.

 At any rate, this has made developing our older app so much more pleasant.
-If this helped you out, shoot me [a tweet](https://twitter.com/l1m5).